ANGdesarrollo/ANGdesarrollo/README.md

 Hello!
 My name is Alexis Graff

-I am a Front-End developer with knowledge in REACT JS and I am currently studying to become a full stack developer with skills in MERN.
+I am a Full-Stack with knowledge in REACT JS and I am currently studying to become a full stack developer with skills in MERN.

 I love working with computers and I am passionate about programming, problem-solving, and both team and independent work.